ReQuest Dance Crew: Television and live shows

 In 2011, ReQuest successfully auditioned for season 6 of America's Best Dance Crew.
 They were the second international dance crew to be featured on the American show (after Blueprint Cru from Montreal, Canada in 2010), and the first crew from outside North America.
 ReQuest was eliminated in Week 4 of the competition.

 In 2012, group leader Parris Goebel was hired as a choreographer for Jennifer Lopez's Dance Again World Tour.
 ReQuest also performed with Lopez on the season 11 finale of American Idol, and featured in the music video for her single, "Goin' In".
 As a result of a meeting with international casting director Jamie King, who was working with Jennifer Lopez at the time, six members of ReQuest were contracted for Cirque du Soleil's Michael Jackson: One, based in Las Vegas.
 Goebel herself was also contracted to serve as one of the choreographers for the show.
 Goebel was featured during season 15 of the US version of Dancing with the Stars, performing on stage with several dancers from ReQuest and Royal Family.
-Parris also goes on tour called "Skulls and Crowns" with some lucky dancers from The Palace.
+Parris also goes on tour called "Skulls and Crowns" with dancers from The Palace.

 In 2015, ReQuest were involved in an On-Demand television series on Māori Television called The Palace, which gave insights into the training and daily lives of the dancers at The Palace Dance Studios.
 In November that year, several dancers from ReQuest appeared onstage at the 2015 American Music Awards during Jennifer Lopez's opening medley performance.
 The following month, dancers from ReQuest and the Royal Family appeared at the 2015 Mnet Asian Music Awards, dancing on-stage for K-pop acts CL, 2NE1 and Big Bang.

 ReQuest dance crew were a part of Parri$ Goebel's music videos "Friday" and "Nasty."
 They later went on to perform at her live show in Las Vegas, August 2016.

-Members of ReQuest dance crew also appeared on stage with Rihanna at the Video Music Awards of 2016 for one out of three stage performances.
+Members of ReQuest dance crew also appeared on stage with Rihanna at the Video Music Awards of 2016 for one out of three stage performances, These were Kaea Pearce, Shyvon Campbell, Kirsten Dodgen, Kyra Aoaoke and Corbyn Taulealea-Huch.